There are different types of treatment for patients with adult brain and spinal cord tumors.

-Different types of treatment are available for patients with adult brain tumors.
+Different types of treatment are available for patients with adult brain and spinal cord tumors.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Note: Some citations in the text of this section are followed by a level of evidence.
 The PDQ Editorial Boards use a formal ranking system to help the reader judge the strength of evidence linked to the reported results of a therapeutic strategy.
 (Refer to the PDQ summary on Levels of Evidence for more information.)

 There is no consensus as to the optimal treatment of newly diagnosed craniopharyngioma.
-Little data exist to compare the different modalities in terms of recurrence rate or quality...
+Little data exist to compare the different modalities in terms of recurrence rate or quality of...

 Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.